DavidUllauri/CUNY2x-Assignments/README.md

 # CUNY2x-Assignments
 Assignments from bootcamp

-Recreate: forEach, Map, Filter, Some (Any), Every, and Reduce functions.
+Assignment 2 - Recreate: forEach, Map, Filter, Some (Any), Every, and Reduce functions.